United States Customs House (Fajardo, Puerto Rico): Historical background

 While the Fajardo Custom House is the least imposing of the customhouses included in this multiple-resource nomination, it is still more impressive than those at Arecibo, Arroyo and Aguadilla, which were constructed during the same period but are no longer owned by the United States Customs Service.
 Its amplified Spanish Colonial-Revival style is in keeping with the somber economic import of its construction date, and the building provides a feeling of permanence and dignity in a minimally developed area.
-It was designed by Albert B. Nichols, architect and building inspector, Puerto Rico Field Office of the Office of the Supervising Architect of the Treasury.
+It was designed by Albert B. Nichols, architect and building inspector, Puerto Rico Field Office of the Supervising Architect of the Treasury.
 Ten sheets of drawings of the Fajardo construction signed by Nichols (out of a total of twelve sheets) are in the San Juan Custom House files.

 Fajardo was in use as a port of entry at the end of the Spanish era and through much of the early American period.
 A small plain customhouse of the Spanish period is known to have exited here.